Barash777/tic-tac-toe/README.md

-I'll try to create tick-tac-toe game from the scratch
+I'll try to create tic-tac-toe game from the scratch